KenAKAFrosty/qwik-realtime/README.md

 Must run on a NodeJS implementation sitting on a single box.
 This is because this implementation keeps chat messages in memory.
 That won't work if you use edge functions or lambdas.

-Btw, if you want a ridiculously easy way to run qwik on a dedciated box for super cheap and with ridiculous DX, check out Railway at https://railway.app (not a paid promotion 😝 just a very satisfied customer).
+Btw, if you want a ridiculously easy way to run Qwik as a NodeJS server on a dedicated box for super cheap and with ridiculously good DX, check out Railway at https://railway.app (not a paid promotion 😝 just a very satisfied customer).

 In fact you can clone this entire repo and have it up and running live with the click of a button:
 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/dytHhw?referralCode=R6EMh3)